 - Deadline for nonprofit organizations to file information returns (Form 990) for the year 2019.
 This deadline applies to organizations with a calendar year-end.
 If your year-end falls in another month, click here to see the corresponding deadline.

 - Last day to make a contribution to traditional IRA, Roth IRA, Health Savings Account, SEP-IRA or solo 401(k) for the 2019 tax year.
 (However, if you get an extension, you will have until October 15 to fund a SEP-IRA or solo 401(k).

-- 1st quarter estimated tax payments due for the 2020 tax year.
-If you aren't paying your 2020 income tax withholding (or won't pay in enough tax during the year that way), pay the first installment of your 2020 estimated tax by this date.
+- 1st and 2nd quarter estimated tax payments due for the 2020 tax year.
+If you aren't paying your 2020 income tax withholding (or won't pay in enough tax during the year that way), pay the first and second installments of your 2020 estimated tax by this date.
 Use Form 1040-ES, or pay by various electronic means.

 - Calendar year corporations must deposit the first installment of estimated income tax for 2020.